amplication/plugins/plugins/provisioning-terraform-aws-core/README.md

 `backend.s3.key` the key under which to store the state, within the aforementioned bucket.

-`backend.s3.region` the region in which the aforementioned bucket exists - is detached from the `global.region`.
+`backend.s3.region` the region in which the aforementioned bucket exists - it is detached from the `global.region`.

 ## Usage